 - Reusable baby nappies are better for the environment.
-Millions of disposable nappies are going into landfill sites on a daily basis, so by using cloth nappies you can reduce your carbon footprint by about 50%.
+Millions of disposable nappies are going into landfill sites on a daily basis.
+Thus, by using cloth nappies, you can reduce your carbon footprint by about 50%.
 Environmental cost of reusable baby nappies can be drastically reduced by choosing how you wash and dry them.

 - Organic cotton and bamboo reusable baby nappies are kinder and softer on your baby’s skin.

 - Reusable baby nappies are better for your and your baby’s health.
 Disposable nappies are full of harmful chemicals and toxins.

 On the negative side it could be more time consuming as you need to do the washing.
 You then also need to allow time for the drying of the nappies.